haeric/requestq/README.md

         * text: Returns the response as text
         * blob: Returns a Blob
         * arraybuffer: Returns an ArrayBuffer
-        * image: Parses the response as an Image
+        * image: Returns an Image
     * headers: Object of additional headers to set

 ### RequestQueue.get(url, options)